 The seafood log file analyser is part of a TERENA sponsored project.
-Please note that this is a very early version of the parser.
-It is known to parse Squid 2.2.STABLE4 access.log files.
-Older versions of Squid-2 might be supported, but that was not tested.
+Please note that this is an early version of the parser.
+It is known to parse Squid-2 access.log files.
+Older versions of Squid might be supported, but that was not tested.
 Those might need some changes to the configuration file.
 But I am getting ahead of myself here.